aws-samples/aws-modernization-with-multicloud-defense/README.md

-## MODERNIZE MULTI-ACCOUNT NETWORK SECURITY WITH Cisco Multicloud Defense
+## MODERNIZE MULTI-ACCOUNT NETWORK SECURITY WITH CISCO MULTICLOUD DEFENSE

 This is the github repository for AWS workshop presented by Cisco Multicloud Defense.
 To view the workshop, please visit AWS workshop page.